silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 **GPU node**

 Specifies whether the node has GPUs.
 Set to `false` for CPU-only nodes.
-When true, ROCm will be installed and configured.
+When `true`, ROCm will be installed and configured.

 **OIDC URL**